tomatrow/tomatrow.github.io/_drafts/inital-blog-setup.md

 * some `ruby`, somewhere
 * inline latex

-It turns out [Jekyll](https://jekyllrb.com/) was exactly wanted to generate a site.
-It's written in (and extensible by) ruby + turns markdown in to content in a wonderful manner.
+[Jekyll](https://jekyllrb.com/) was exactly what I wanted to generate a site.
+It's written in (and extensible by) ruby + turns markdown into something serve-able.
 As a plus, I followed [this tutorial](http://jakub.fedyczak.net/post/editing-jekyll-site-on-ios/) for editing via iOS.

 It turns out hosting is expensive.
 It also turns out companies like a good user base, which is why I still have leftover credits from [github's student pack](https://education.github.com/pack).
 My main choice was `ajcaldwell.io`, since `ajcaldwell.com` has been taken for several years *and* it's only $40 on [Route53](https://aws.amazon.com/route53/).
 But, AWS was smart and won't let you exchange credit for something of real value.
 That's why I'm sticking with `tomatrow.github.io` in the meantime.